 Caroline Kim concentrates her practice in the areas of public company reporting, corporate governance, mergers and acquisitions, and general corporate and securities matters.
 Ms. Kim advises clients on matters concerning Exchange Act reporting obligations, annual meetings of shareholders, insider trading (including beneficial ownership reporting under Sections 13(d) and 16 of the Exchange Act), compliance with listing requirements of the New York Stock Exchange and Nasdaq, board independence, and environmental, social and governance reporting and related matters.

 Prior to joining Skadden, Ms. Kim was an attorney at the U.S. Securities and Exchange Commission in the Division of Corporation Finance.
-She most recently served in the division’s Office of Rulemaking, where she worked on various rulemaking initiatives to implement Title IX of the Dodd-Frank Wall Street Reform and Consumer Protection Act and Title I of the Jumpstart Our Business Startups Act.
-Previously, Ms. Kim was in the division’s Office of Natural Resources, where she worked on transactional and securities compliance matters relating to the Securities Act of 1933 and the Securities Exchange Act of 1934, including IPO and business combination registration statements, proxy statements, periodic and current reports, and confidential treatment requests.
+She most recently served in the division’s Office of Rulemaking, where she worked on various rulemaking initiatives, including the CEO pay ratio rules mandated under the Dodd-Frank Act.
+Previously, Ms. Kim was in the division’s Office of Natural Resources, where she worked on transactional and securities compliance matters relating to the Securities Act and the Exchange Act, including IPO and business combination registration statements, proxy statements, periodic and current reports, and confidential treatment requests.

-While in law school, Ms. Kim was a judicial intern for the Hon.
-John R. Padova in the U.S. District Court for the Eastern District of Pennsylvania and represented clients through Villanova’s Clinic for Asylum, Refugee and Emigrant Services.
-Ms. Kim also served as associate editor for the Villanova Environmental Law Journal and editor-in-chief of the Villanova Journal of Catholic Social Thought.
+While in law school, Ms. Kim was a judicial intern for Judge John R. Padova of the U.S. District Court for the Eastern District of Pennsylvania and represented clients through Villanova University’s Clinic for Asylum, Refugee and Emigrant Services.